ByLaws of the Society of Early Americanists

 I. DUES STRUCTURE

-Dues are structured according to the following categories: scholars employed in academic or other professional institutions; graduate students; independent scholars; secondary school teachers; part-time or adjunct faculty; and staff at a historic site, museum, or library.
+Dues are structured according to the following categories: scholars employed in academic or other professional institutions; graduate students, independent scholars; secondary school teachers, part-time or adjunct faculty, and staff at a historic site, museum, or library.
 Dues are posted on the Society website and payable in U.S. currency only.

 III.
 DUTIES AND RESPONSIBILITIES OF THE COUNCIL OF OFFICERS

 SECTION 1: The members of the Executive Committee are elected officers; they serve the Society in an executive capacity.

 President.
 The president of the Society of Early Americanists shall preside at the annual business meeting and chair any other meetings of the executive committee.
 The president shall oversee any proposals for change or emendation to the Constitution and/or Bylaws of the Society of Early Americanists.
 The president shall attempt to facilitate congenial relations among all members of the Society.

 Vice President.
 The vice president shall substitute for any functions of the president in the absence of the president.
 The vice president shall be responsible for recording and distributing the minutes of the annual business meetings of the Society among the Council of Officers and the minutes of the meetings of the executive committee among the members of that committee.